 Are you hosting a holiday party?
 The Editable Christmas Party Scavenger Hunt is great for older kids, teens, or even adults.
 This scavenger hunt checklist can be used at a Christmas Party or even a holiday office party!

-The Elf on the Shelf Scavenger Hunt has 22 rhyming clues related to your red Elf.
+The Scavenger Hunt for an Elf has 22 rhyming clues related to your red Elf.
 The Christmas Scavenger Hunt doesn’t talk about the elf at all and can be used with older kids or for families that do not have a family Elf.

 Many scavenger hunts can be used with your North Pole Visitor or use with your kids during any reason or occasion.